Bergu1/money-manager-first-project/README.md

 # Money Manager
-Money Manager is a web application that helps users oversee their monthly budget and manage expenses and savings in different currencies.
+Money Manager is a web application that helps users oversee their monthly budget, manage expenses and savings in different currencies.

 ## Features
 * **Registration and Login:** Users can register, log in, and reset their password via email.